Monster Drawing & Oil Pastels

 What are Warm & Cool Colors?

-Warm colors, like red, orange and yellow, are colors that remind us of the sun and fire.
+Warm colors, like red, orange, and yellow, remind us of the sun and fire.
 Artists use warm colors to give a picture a warm feeling.

 Plastic Wrap Watercolor Technique